ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

    cd land-DA_workflow

 When using a Singularity container, Intel compilers and Intel :term:`MPI` (preferably 2020 versions or newer) need to be available on the host system to properly launch MPI jobs.
+The Level 1 systems that have Intel compilers and Intel MPI available are: Hera, Jet, NOAA Cloud, and Orion.
 Generally, this is accomplished by loading a module with a recent Intel compiler and then loading the corresponding Intel MPI.
 For example, users can modify the following commands to load their system's compiler/MPI combination:

 .. code-block:: console